Skip to Content

 Measure the effects

-If you measure the effects of a phishing campaign and therefore know, you can continue to do so in a subsequent campaign.
-Departments that do 'badly', for example, can be bombarded more often with information.
-And employees who, despite repeated interventions, continue to click on wrong links, you may be able to ask for the reasons for this.
+If you measure the effects of a phishing campaign and therefore know them, you can continue this in a subsequent campaign.
+For example, departments that are doing 'poorly' can be bombarded with information more often.
+And employees who continue to click on wrong links despite repeated interventions may be asked for the reasons for this.

-There are departments within insurers where people have to process large numbers of e-mails on a daily basis.
-The workload can create a greater risk and perhaps it is a good idea to sit down with the relevant manager.
+There are departments within insurers where people have to process large numbers of emails every day.
+The workload can cause a greater risk and it might be a good idea to sit down with the manager in question.

-High work pressure can lead to a greater risk!
+High workload can lead to a greater risk!

 Lesson 11